 If you do not have a checking account, you will need to go to a Wells Fargo branch, where they will likely try to sell you a checking account.
 Because of this feature, Wells Fargo is really limiting the card to their existing customers.

 Very high interest rates.

 Credit cards come with high interest rates.
 Wells Fargo is not alone (in fact, the low end of its APR range is actually better than a lot of the competition).
 However, the rates are still double-digit.
 And if you end up going into debt, interest expenses will be high.

 “Gotcha” fees are very high.

 If you miss a payment, expect to pay up to $37.
-If you travel overseas, you will be hit with a 3% foreign transaction fee.
+If you travel overseas, you will be hit with a foreign transaction fee of 3% of each transaction converted to U.S. dollars.
 And cash advance fees are equally painful.
 If you make a purchase in the U.S. (and pay it off in full and on time), you will get a good deal.
 Any other purchase or mistake will cost you dearly.

 Wells Fargo offers a decent student credit card.
-But it does not offer the best cash back rewards, and it charges a steep foreign transaction fee.
+But it does not offer the best cash back rewards, and it charges a steep foreign transaction fee of 3% of each transaction converted to U.S. dollars.
 Here are some other options.

 If You Want to Earn More Rewards